davesantos/imgDeploy/README.md

 imgDeploy
 ===

-This gulp setup resizes, renames, and optimizes batches of image files.
+This gulp setup resizes, renames, and optimizes batches of raster image and scalable vector files.